Top Page > About MOL > History

 • One of the world's largest containership, MOL Triumph, enters service.

-• One of the world's largest FSRU, MOL FSRU Challenger, is delivered.
+• One of the world's largest FSRU, MOL FSRU Challenger, is delivered (Floating Storage and Regasification units).

 2018